flarnrules/nft-art-engine/README.md

 `git push origin --force --all`

-and this:
+and these commands:

-`git for-each-ref --format="delete %(refname)" refs/original | git update-ref --stdin
+`git for-each-ref --format="delete %(refname)" refs/original | git update-ref --stdin`
-git reflog expire --expire=now --all git gc --prune=now`
+`git reflog expire --expire=now --all`
+`git gc --prune=now`

+Okay, after doing all of that, you should be good to go.
+Don't forget to put node_modules in your .gitignore next time!

 ## dependencies